Are congregations relying on the qualifications of church leaders to revive the churches?

 - 80% of pastors feel unqualified and discouraged in their role as pastors.

-- Almost 40% polled said they have had an extra-marital affair since beginning their ministry. [vii]
+- Almost 40% polled said they have had an extra-marital affair since beginning their ministry.
+13

-Those statistics on Church leadership problems shows up some real severe problems, so the answer is to choose men and woman that the Lord would choose!
+Those statistics on Church leadership problems show some real severe problems, so the answer is to choose men and women that the Lord would choose!

 That is not the Biblical way.

-Here is the Biblical criteria for choosing Christian leadership:
+Here are the Biblical criteria for choosing Christian leadership: